 '''

+so this setting as to be reserved to high traffic suricata.

 pipelining:

 enabled: yes ## set enable to yes to enable query pipelining

 #

 batch-size: 10 ## number of entry to keep in buffer

 #

 types:

 - alert:

 payload: yes

 enable dumping payload in Base64

 payload-buffer-size: 4kb # max size of payload buffer to output in eve-log

 payload-printable: yes # enable dumping payload in printable (lossy)

-→ format
+- format

 packet: yes

 enable dumping of packet (without stream

 \hookrightarrow segments)

+http: yes

 enable dumping of http fields

-http: yes
+tls: yes

 enable dumping of tls fields

-tls: yes
+ssh: ves

 enable dumping of ssh fields

-ssh: yes
+smtp: yes

 enable dumping of smtp fields

-smtp: yes

 Enable the logging of tagged packets for rules using the

 "tag" keyword.

 tagged-packets: yes

 HTTP X-Forwarded-For support by adding an extra field or overwriting

 the source or destination IP address (depending on flow direction)

 with the one reported in the X-Forwarded-For HTTP header.
 This is

 helpful when reviewing alerts for traffic that is being reverse

 or forward proxied.

 xff:

 enabled: no

 Two operation modes are available, "extra-data" and "overwrite".

 mode: extra-data

 Two proxy deployments are supported, "reverse" and "forward".
 In

 a "reverse" deployment the IP address used is the last one, in a

 "forward" deployment the first IP address is used.

 deployment: reverse

 Header name where the actual IP address will be reported, if more

 than one IP address is present, the last IP address will be the

 one taken into consideration.

 header: X-Forwarded-For

 - http:

+extended: yes

 enable this for extended logging information

-extended: yes

 custom allows additional http fields to be included in eve-log

 the example below adds three additional fields when uncommented

 #custom: [Accept-Encoding, Accept-Language, Authorization]

 - dns:

 control logging of queries and answers

 default yes, no to disable

 enable logging of DNS queries

 query: yes

-answer: yes
+answer: ves

 enable logging of DNS answers

 control which RR types are logged

 all enabled if custom not specified

 #custom: [a, aaaa, cname, mx, ns, ptr, txt]

 - tls:

-enable this for extended logging information
+extended: yes # enable this for extended logging information

-extended: yes

-- files:

-force-magic: no # force logging magic on all logged files

-force logging of checksums, available hash functions are md5,

-sha1 and sha256

-#force-hash: [md5]

-#- drop:

-'''
+custom allows to control which tls fields that are included

+in eve-log

+#custom: [subject, issuer, fingerprint, sni, version, not_before, not_after,